 (a) For the purpose of this Rule, the following definitions apply:

-(1) "Bulk gasoline terminal" means:

-(A) breakout tanks of an interstate oil pipeline facility; or

-(B) a gasoline storage facility that usually receives gasoline from refineries primarily by pipeline, ship, or barge; delivers gasoline to bulk gasoline plants or to commercial or retail accounts primarily by tank truck; and has an average daily throughput of more than 20,000 gallons of gasoline.
+(1) "Bulk gasoline terminal" meansa gasoline storage facility that receives gasoline from refineries; delivers gasoline to bulk gasoline plants or to commercial or retail accounts; and has an average daily throughput of more than 20,000 gallons of gasoline.

-(2) "Breakout tank" means a tank used to:

-(A) relieve surges in a hazardous liquid pipeline system, or

-(B) receive and store hazardous liquids transported by pipeline for reinjection and continued transport by pipeline.

 (3) "Gasoline" means a petroleum distillate having a Reid vapor pressure of four psia or greater.

 (4) "Contact deck" means a deck in an internal floating roof tank that rises and falls with the liquid level and floats in direct contact with the liquid surface.